create a dataframe called df_1

 df.to_dict() can be used to convert a Pandas dataframe to a dictonary.
 The basic syntax is as follows.
-Note that,'list'
+Note that,'list' does not return index.

 df.to_list( orient = ‘list’ )